-- Show sympathy and support to crime victims. - Be able to get along with co-workers. - Work and interact with individuals from diverse cultural backgrounds. - 3.
+- Show sympathy and support to victims of fires or other tragedies and to firefighters who are facing difficulties. - Be able to get along with others in a community living situation. - Work and interact with individuals from diverse cultural backgrounds.

+To the ability to recognize and deal effectively with the emotions of the control of the contro - 3.
 Emotional Outlook refers to the ability to recognize and deal effectively with the emotions of one's self and others, handle problems and challenges with appropriate emotional responses, and act confidently and effectively in situations that are challenging, stressful, or dangerous.
-Law enforcement personnel must be committed to maintaining high standards of ethical conduct and be dependable in meeting commitments and work hard to complete assigned tasks.
+Firefighters must be committed to maintaining high standards of ethical conduct and be dependable in meeting commitments and work hard to complete assigned tasks.